tWangchen/xml_to_csv/readme.md

 ## Usage

 ### Configure input parameters in the code:
-- `INPUT_FILE`: Path to the input XML dump flat-file
+- `INPUT_FILE`: Path to the input XML dump flat-file.
+This can be set as environment variable.
 - `OUTPUT_FILE`: Path to the output CSV file
 - `NAMESPACES`: Dictionary mapping namespace prefixes to URIs
 - `XPATH_LIST`: List of tuples containing XPath expressions and field names